 Many women who have gone through radiation and chemotherapy treatment for breast cancer have ongoing issues to deal with, like these:

-A need to reconnect to her body and to others.
+• A need to reconnect to her body and to other people.

 The act of touching a beautiful, calm, and sensitive large animal like a horse who responds with sighs and other signs of enjoyment opens participants to the wonder and power of touch in a non-threatening and potent environment.
 This experience is an important first step in Riding Beyond.